 What is the Economic Support Payment?

 The Government is providing two separate $750 payments to social security, veteran and other income support recipients and eligible concession card holders.
-The first Economic Support Payment is for people who are receiving a qualifying payment or card between 12 March 2020 and 13 April 2020 (inclusive).
-The second Economic Support payment is for people receiving a qualifying payment or card on 10 July 2020 so long as they do not receive the Coronavirus Supplement with their payment.
+The first Economic Support Payment is for people who are receiving a qualifying payment or card between 12 March 2020 and 13 April 2020 (inclusive), and was paid to majority of recipients by 17 April 2020.
+The second Economic Support Payment is for people receiving a qualifying payment or card on 10 July 2020 so long as they do not receive the Coronavirus Supplement with their payment.

 Do I have to do anything to get the Economic Support Payment?